jonathanscholtes/Azure-AI-Foundry-Deployment/docs/vector-processing.md

 ## Loading Index Data and Validating

-### 1. Configure Storage Account Access

-To upload sample documents into the Azure Storage Account and enable embedding creation, you must allow access by configuring the Storage Account firewall settings.
-This ensures that your local environment can communicate with Azure services.
+To upload sample documents to the Azure Storage Account and enable embedding creation, you must connect to the VPN as described in the deployment steps.

-Follow these steps to add your client IP address to the firewall settings:

-1. Log in to the [Azure portal](https://portal.azure.com).
-2. Navigate to your **Storage Account**.
-3. In the **Networking** section, go to **Public network access** and select **Manage**.
-4. Add your current client IP address to the list of allowed addresses.

-### 2. Upload Documents for Indexing with Azure Function
+###  Upload Documents for Indexing with Azure Function

 Upload the JSON documents from the [data](../data) directory to the **load** container in the Azure Storage Account.
 This upload will trigger the document processing function, which will chunk and index the documents into Azure AI Search.

-### 3. Add Vector Index to Azure AI Foundry
+###  Add Vector Index to Azure AI Foundry

 To chat with the vector data stored in **Azure AI Search** using the Playground, you need to add your Azure AI Search index as a data source.